 You will see beautiful scenes and you will capture them with your camera.
 You can also bring your friends, family or even dates to keep you company.
 And even other photographers would appreciate a little stroll in the sunset.
 Or you can venture out yourself and enjoy some well-deserved peace and quiet.

 Shooting during the golden hour has a lot of advantages.
-You can emphasise textures and get creative with long shadows, try some backlight photography to make things glow or have some fun creating silhouettes.
+You can emphasize textures and get creative with long shadows, try some backlight photography to make things glow or have some fun creating silhouettes.

 You should also check out our article on blue hour photography for added variety to your shots!